darkberg/esp32-cam-demo/README.md

 Code provided in this repository gets the image from camera and prints it out as ASCII art to the serial port.

-Tiny OLED (64x32 pixels SSD1306) support is added by kodera2t
+# Tiny OLED (64x32 pixels SSD1306, I2C connected) support is added by kodera2t

 ## Build Status